Food and Nutrition Counseling

 - Information discussed in your session is confidential.
 An office visit summary can be shared with your health care provider(s) upon your request.

-MSU faculty, staff, graduate student employees, retirees and their spouses/partners of members of these groups are eligible for Food and Nutrition coaching.
+MSU faculty, staff, graduate assistants, retirees and the spouses/partners of members of these groups are eligible for Food and Nutrition coaching.